Big brands pull out of Bangladesh garment summit over worker rights concerns

 “It underscores growing international concern over the deterioration of labour rights in the Bangladesh garment industry,” the Netherlands-based group said in a statement.

-C&A confirmed it had withdrawn from the summit amid concerns over the detention of trade unionists and advocates of workers rights following protests for better pay in December.
+C&A confirmed it had withdrawn from the summit amid concerns over the detention of trade unionists and advocates of workers rights following protests for better pay in December which, activists say, led to the dismissal of hundreds of workers.

 “C&A condemns any form of violence and injustice in connection with the labour protests,” it said in a statement.